soullessberry/enchantment-effects/README.md

 ### Because enchantments didn't feel special enough.

-Enchantment Effects is a small client-side mod that makes enchantments feel more powerful by adding sounds and particle effects.
-After grinding out for max enchantments I realized my sword didn't _feel_ any more powerful, so this mod attempts to fix that!
+Enchantment Effects is a client-side mod that makes enchantments feel more powerful by adding sounds and particle effects that scale with enchantment level.
+After grinding out for max enchantments I realized my weapons and armor didn't _feel_ any more powerful, so this mod fixes that!

-## Sharpness
-The sharpness enchantment will now do a magic slash on the target!
-Slash size scales with sharpness level.

-## Smite
-The smite enchantment now summons a holy beam of light!
-Beam size scales with smite level.

-## Bane of Arthropods
-The bane of arthropods enchantment now banishes the bug into nonexistence!
-Banish size scales with bane of arthropods level.

-## Fire Aspect
-The fire aspect enchantment now ignites your target with a ring of fire!
-Number of rings increases with fire aspect level.

-## Planned Enchantments:
+## Enchantments:

-- Smite (Done)
-- Sharpness (Done)
+- Sharpness
+- Smite
-- Bane of Arthropods (Done)
+- Bane of Arthropods
-- Fire Aspect (Done)
+- Fire Aspect
 - Knockback
 - Thorns

+## Planned Features:
-- Possibly Bow Enchantments
+- Bow enchantments
+- Trident enchantments
+- Mace enchantments
-- Enchantment combinations (e.g. sharpness + fire aspect)
+- Enchantment synergies (e.g. smite + fire aspect = fiery smite)